 - We should stop measuring our self-worth by our productivity.

 - In busy seasons of life, we need to triage the must-do from the nice-to-do, and accept that we’re never going to feel on top of everything.

 - Working at 100% capacity needs to be done only for brief sprints, not as our normal work pace.
 We need margin.

 I’m calling my own contribution to this newly-developing field Quiet Productivity.
-Being Quietly Productive means working calmly, serenely, from a place of peaceful confidence.
+Being Quietly Productive means working calmly, quietly, serenely, from a place of peaceful confidence.
 This approach to productivity isn’t showy, isn’t loud, isn’t boastful, doesn’t draw attention to itself.

 Quiet Productivity is focused on getting the right things done, instead of work that feels urgent but doesn’t actually move you any closer to your goals.
 When you work from a place of Quiet Productivity, you’re not tempted to post screenshots of colour-coded task lists on Instagram— instead, you’re keeping your head down, getting into the zone, getting the essentials done then closing your laptop and heading off to sit in the backyard with your kids without feeling like your mind is back in your inbox.
 Quiet Productivity means accepting that your task list will never be done— and there’s no magic system you can implement to change that.
 Quiet Productivity means holding your tasks and projects lightly, accepting an 80% solution instead of running yourself ragged chasing the diminishing returns of running after 100%.